TO REPORT AN EMERGENCY CALL 911

 What do I get out of being a volunteer?

 In addition to the satisfaction of helping others in your community you will learn many new skills that are invaluable.
+We train for leaders in life, along with our emergency scenes.
+Skills you will be trained to will be beneficial in other careers.
 You will also meet and socialize with others and become a member of a much larger family.
+More than half our department is made up of multi-generational members that love to bring new members into our family and inspire them in making a true difference in peoples lives.
+If you have questions, contact us and you are welcome to drop by to visit for yourself!

 What is the application process?